ElectricalFlo/ASL3-Auto-Connect-To-Hub/README.md

 ````bash
 sudo systemctl restart asl3-autolink.service
 ````
 ## Congrats!
-You have successfully congigured your node to automatically connect to your favorite hub/node
+You have successfully configured your node to automatically connect to your favorite hub/node

 You can always configure your asl3-autolink.conf to change what node/hub you autoconnect to.
 ````bash